johnfedoruk/bangular/aio/content/guide/glossary.md

 ## Bootstrap

-You launch an Angular application by "bootstrapping" it using the application root NgModule (`AppModule`).
+You launch an Bangular application by "bootstrapping" it using the application root NgModule (`AppModule`).

 Bootstrapping identifies an application's top level "root" [component](guide/glossary#component), which is the first component that is loaded for the application.